stoermelder/vcvrack-packone/docs/CVMapMicro.md

 # stoermelder µMAP

-µMAP is a single slot of [CV-MAP](./CVMap.md) with attenuvation and output port.
+µMAP is a single slot of [CV-MAP](./CVMap.md) with attenuation and output port.
 Please refer to the manual of CV-MAP how to this module works.

 ### Section OFFSET